Richard Mouw, Barry Cytron, Patricia Hampl, et al.

-DR. MOUW: Well, you know, because the Hebrew Scriptures and indeed our contemporary Jewish friends have a much more honest sense of talking to God than we Christians.
-We Christians, especially those of us on the evangelical side of things, we love Jesus and we’re so grateful to Jesus — and rightly so, that’s so important — but it seems a bit blasphemous, you know, to ask questions of God or to say the kinds of things that the Old Testament Psalmists said, you know?
+MR. MOUW: Because the Hebrew Scriptures and, indeed, our contemporary Jewish friends have a much more honest sense of talking to God than we Christians.
+We Christians, especially those of us on the evangelical side of things, we love Jesus, and we’re so grateful to Jesus — and rightly so, that’s so important — but it seems a bit blasphemous to ask questions of God or to say the kinds of things that the Old Testament Psalmists said.
 Where are you Lord?
 Are you deaf?
 Aren’t you listening to me?
 Why do you seem so far away?
 Why is it that you’re allowing the wicked to prosper and the righteous people are being oppressed and persecuted?
-And what’s going on, if you’re the kind of God who says, you know, that you are?
+And what’s going on if you’re the kind of God who says that you are?
 The Psalms are there for a very important purpose, and that is to give us the permission to say the very kinds of things that I’ve been talking about.
 You don’t find as much of that in the New Testament.

-And I think that, in an important sense, rightly so, because in the New Testament, Jesus is the one.
+And I think — in an important sense — rightly so, because in the New Testament, Jesus is the one.
 As he hangs on the cross, he cries out, “My God, my God, why hast thou forsaken me?”
-I mean he expresses — he’s quoting a Psalm there.
-And he expresses that same forsakenness, that same sense of abandonment that many of us feel in those deep and dark moments of our own personal lives.
+He’s quoting a Psalm there.
+He expresses that same forsakenness, that same sense of abandonment that many of us feel in those deep and dark moments of our own personal lives.
 The way many of us have felt in recent days, since September 11.

 MS. TIPPETT: What is our task?
-What is — what do you feel your task is as a Christian and as a leader, as a seminary president?
+What do you feel your task is as a Christian and as a leader, as a seminary president?

-DR. MOUW: Yeah.
-You know, not only have I been reading the Bible, but I’ve been reading John Calvin in the last couple of days.
-And it’s very interesting.
-In his great work, “The Institutes of the Christian Religion,” John Calvin talks to national leaders who, he says, need important Christian advice when they’re thinking about going to war in retaliation against something horrible that’s been done to their people.”
-And this is what he says.
-I’m paraphrasing and actually using some of his exact words here.
-He says that when a magistrate is considering of retaliating against a wicked enemy, and it’s very important, first of all, that that leader — and I think this is true of all of us in a democracy — be very careful not to allow himself to be carried away by — by some harsh passions, such as, he says, uh, “An implacable severity or desire for vengeance,” and he said, also, “It’s important for us to reflect on the common humanity of our enemy.”
+MR. MOUW: Not only have I been reading the Bible, but I’ve been reading John Calvin in the last couple of days.
+It’s very interesting — in his great work, “The Institutes of the Christian Religion,” John Calvin talks to national leaders who, he says, need important Christian advice when they’re thinking about going to war in retaliation against something horrible that’s been done to their people.
+And this is what he says — I’m paraphrasing and actually using some of his exact words here.
+He says that when a magistrate is considering of retaliating against a wicked enemy, and it’s very important, first of all, that that leader — and I think this is true of all of us in a democracy — be very careful not to allow himself to be carried away by — by some harsh passions, such as, he says, “An implacable severity or desire for vengeance,” and he said, also, “It’s important for us to reflect on the common humanity of our enemy.”

 One of the things that I find deeply distressing in all of this is the sort of generic anti-Muslim rhetoric that has been so prominent in recent days.
-It’s just a fact that, in the past, and I’m sure right now in the present, whenever we as a nation seem to be at odds with some group of Muslims in the world, little Muslim-American kids in Orange County, California, get beat up on the way home from school.
-And you don’t have to be a relativist or believe that all religions are of equal value or refuse to engage in evangelism or witness for your own faith or anything like that to be able to say what I’m now going to say.
-And that is, this is a horrible thing.
-And any Christian people who are involved in the persecution of innocent Muslim children in North America, and any people who can take the light and the bombing of innocent Muslim people in other countries, this is a sickness that we really ought to repent of and actually be healed of.
+It’s just a fact that in the past — and, I’m sure, right now in the present — whenever we as a nation seem to be at odds with some group of Muslims in the world, little Muslim-American kids in Orange County, California get beat up on the way home from school.
+You don’t have to be a relativist or believe that all religions are of equal value or refuse to engage in evangelism or witness for your own faith or anything like that to be able to say what I’m now going to say.
+And that is: This is a horrible thing.
+Any Christian people who are involved in the persecution of innocent Muslim children in North America, and any people who can take the light and the bombing of innocent Muslim people in other countries — this is a sickness that we really ought to repent of and actually be healed of.

 MS. TIPPETT: Richard Mouw, president of Fuller Seminary.

 JOAN DEHZAD: We have two schools.
-And at least half the children in those schools are Muslim.
-And they are extremely frightened that Americans will blame them.
+At least half the children in those schools are Muslim.
+They are extremely frightened that Americans will blame them.
 More than half our staff are Muslim.
 And they, of course, are as horrified by this as I am and as you are.

-REV. DEHZAD: Human emotion is — this was a terrible thing that happened to our country.
+REV. DEHZAD: This was a terrible thing that happened to our country.
 Our president says we are at war.
 I’m not sure what that means yet.
-So I had to stop and think about, with my family and friends, about the nature of the people who did this and why they did it.
+So I had to stop and think about — with my family and friends — about the nature of the people who did this, and why they did it.
 They did it out of hatred, not out of religion.
-And that we have — we live in what seems to be an unreasonable world that’s so full of harm and so full of anxiety, that we must use our intellectual capacities to overcome that which is unreasonable.
+We live in what seems to be an unreasonable world that’s so full of harm and so full of anxiety that we must use our intellectual capacities to overcome that which is unreasonable.
 I think that’s good Anglican thinking.

 The horror of this and the magnitude of it is very difficult for me to grasp.
 It still is.
 I think it’s true for most Americans.
 But we have to keep — look at history.
 We have to look at the present political situation, particularly in some countries that spawn these kind of people, and look at the roots of that hatred.
 There’s the question of revenge versus justice.
 That requires an enormous amount of reason on the part of our government and our people.